istyle-inc/LoadMoreTableViewController/README.md

 ### Data Source

-The fetched data are stored to the array `public var sourceObjects: [AnyObject]`.
+The fetched data are stored to the array `public var sourceObjects: [Any]`.
 You can directly access or manipulate this array.

 ### Refreshing Data